 Rita Feldmann Flowers offers creative floral design and installations for special events throughout Melbourne and surrounding regions.
-The design philosophy is founded on environmentally sustainable business practices.
+The design philosophy is founded on sustainable business practices.
 This includes not using floral foam, the use of reusable vessels, avoiding single-use plastic sundries, managing waste and designing to feature the best locally-grown, seasonal flowers and foliage the Dandenong Ranges has to offer.

 My inspiration comes from nature, the landscape and from spending most of my life in the Dandenong Ranges.
 My goal with each event is to do something unique that celebrates the best of what is in season locally in the chosen space.

 I design to support our local industry and growers.
 We are so fortunate in this region as it produces such a large percentage of cut flowers for the Australian market.
 In keeping with the principles of the Sustainable Floristry Network, I do not use imported flowers because of the carbon footprint associated with flying perishable flowers into the country and because of the heavy use of post-harvest chemicals in the quarantine process.
 This process stipulates fumigation and devitalisation of many varieties to prevent the introduction of pests and propagation of plants in Australia.
 This devitalisation process involves immersing the majority of the cut stem into a glyphosate solution (otherwise known as “Round-Up”).
 Because of health and environmental concerns associated with the use of these chemicals, I do not wish to expose myself, my co-workers or my clients to the chemically treated stems.